 A lower-priced, fast and robust alternative for distance measurements are Time-of-Flight (ToF) cameras.
-Recently, significant improvements have been made in order to achieve low-cost and compact ToF-devices, that have the potential to revolutionize many fields of research, including Computer Graphics, Computer Vision and Man Machine Interaction (MMI).
+Recently, significant advances have been made in producing low-cost and compact ToF-devices, which have the potential to revolutionize many fields of research, including Computer Graphics, Computer Vision and Human Machine Interaction (HMI).

 These technologies are starting to have an impact on research and commercial applications.
 The upcoming generation of ToF sensors, however, will be even more powerful and will have the potential to become "ubiquitous real-time geometry devices" for gaming, web-conferencing, and numerous other applications.
-This STAR gives an account of recent developments in ToF-technology and discusses the current state of the integration of this technology into various graphics-related applications.
+This paper gives an account of recent developments in ToF technology and discusses the current state of the integration of this technology into various graphics-related applications.

-Categories and Subject Descriptors (according to ACM CCS): I.3.7 [Computer Graphics]: Three-Dimensional Graphics and Realism I.3.8 [Computer Graphics]: Applications
+Categories and Subject Descriptors (according to ACM CCS): I.3.7 [Computer Graphics]: Three-Dimensional Graphics and Realism I.3.8 [Computer Graphics]: Applications I.4.1 [Image Processing and Computer Vision]: Digitization and Image Capture I.4.8 [Image Processing and Computer Vision]: Scene Analysis